Mind

 3. Collaborator-friendly: Since “git revert” creates new commits instead of deleting existing ones, it is less likely to cause conflicts or disrupt the workflow of collaborators.
 This makes it a safer option for reverting changes in a collaborative environment.

-See also how to delete header in word
+See also Crunchyroll how to delete account

 Best practices for managing Git commits and avoiding the need to delete them